Skip to content

 A single-door, UL793-listed, FM-approved smoke vent that opens automatically when its fusible link reaches temperature.
 For factories, warehouses, hoistways, and shafts.

 Start with how the roof will be accessed.
 Most buildings need a Personnel Series hatch for routine maintenance trips.
 Buildings with conditioned interiors or strict energy codes benefit from the ThermalMAX thermal break.
 Occupancies that require code-driven smoke and heat release need a SafeMAX vent.
-The Finder uses your first answer to recommend the right family, then lets you confirm or switch.
+The finder uses your first answer to recommend the right family, then lets you confirm or switch.

-| Personnel | Routine personnel & equipment access | Miami-Dade / FL approved, railing-ready |
+PersonnelRoutine personnel & equipment accessMiami-Dade / FL approved, railing-ready

-| ThermalMAX | Conditioned buildings, energy-code projects | R-20 thermal break — most efficient |
+ThermalMAXConditioned buildings, energy-code projectsR-20 thermal break — most efficient

-Aluminum vs. steel
+Aluminum vs. Steel

-Choosing the right size
+Choosing the Right Size

 Roof hatch sizes are expressed as the width by length of the clear opening.
 Taller and longer openings make it easier to move people, tools, and equipment — at the cost of more material and a larger curb.

-- 36" x 30" and 36" x 36" — the minimum comfortable sizes for a person with a tool bag; the most common personnel choices.
+• 36" x 30" and 36" x 36" — the minimum comfortable sizes for a person with a tool bag; the most common personnel choices.

-- 30" x 54" and 30" x 72" — longer openings for ladders with rails or easier equipment movement.
+• 30" x 54" and 30" x 72" — longer openings for ladders with rails or easier equipment movement.

-- 48" x 48" and 30" x 96" — large openings for big equipment, ductwork, or material handling.
+• 48" x 48" and 30" x 96" — large openings for big equipment, ductwork, or material handling.

 A good rule of thumb: 36" x 30" covers most personnel access, and you size up when you need to move equipment or run a ladder with a safety rail.
 Measure the rough opening in the deck rather than the finished interior, and confirm the curb height suits your roof assembly and insulation thickness.

-OSHA requires fall protection around roof openings, and the most practical solution is a self-closing safety railing sized to the hatch.
-These railings mount directly to the curb counterflashing, so they do not penetrate — or void the warranty on — the roofing membrane, and they install on both new construction and retrofit projects.
+OSHA requires fall protection around roof openings, and the most practical solution is a self-closing roof hatch safety railing sized to the hatch.
+These railings mount directly to the curb counterflashing, so they don't penetrate — or void the warranty on — the roofing membrane, and they install on both new construction and retrofit projects.
 A ladder safety post is the second common add-on: a telescoping grab post that gives workers a secure handhold as they step from the ladder onto the roof, which is exactly where most access falls happen.
-The Finder automatically matches the correct railing to your chosen hatch size and offers the ladder post as an optional extra, so the compliant configuration is just a tap.
+The finder automatically matches the correct railing to your chosen hatch size and offers the ladder post as an optional extra, so the compliant configuration is just a tap.

-Installation basics
+Installation Basics

 What is a roof hatch?

 A roof hatch is a hinged, insulated cover on a raised curb that forms a sealed, secure opening through the roof deck — a dedicated, lockable doorway to the roof for service access to HVAC, solar, and drainage equipment.
+It's also called a roof access hatch or roof scuttle.

-What is the difference between the Personnel, ThermalMAX, and SafeMAX series?
+What's the difference between the Personnel, ThermalMAX, and SafeMAX series?

 The Personnel Series is the standard insulated hatch for routine access, with Miami-Dade and Florida approval.
 ThermalMAX adds a thermal break and an R-20 insulation rating for energy efficiency over conditioned space.
 SafeMAX is a UL-listed, FM-approved smoke vent that opens automatically during a fire to release heat and smoke.